swaroop-smilecode/aws/api_gateway_lambda_step/01_event_driven_architecture.md

 Atleast one instance of `Processing tier` needs to exist, </br>
 because when there is a request comes from `Upload tier` to `processing tier`, what if the `processing tier` is in failed condition?</br> there is no middle man to hold the request, until the `Upload tier` comes back to work again.</br>
-This is called `Asynchronous communication`, becasue `Processing tier` can't proceed further, unless it gets answer from `Upload tier`.
+This is called `Synchronous communication`, becasue `Processing tier` can't proceed further, unless it gets answer from `Upload tier`.